nfl/audible/README.md

 #Audible
-***

 ##Introduction

-Audible is a simple mapper library that converts a POJO to another POJO using Java 8 lambdas to implement the mapping logic.
-It depends on Java 8 and Spring.
-Audible achieves this by promoting DRY methodology and self-documenting code.
-The resulting code is easy to maintain and promotes reuse.
+Audible is a mapper library that converts a POJO to another POJO using Java 8 lambdas to implement the mapping logic.
+It depends on Java 8 and Spring and uses [Orika](https://github.com/orika-mapper/orika) to support default mapping.

 ###Why Another Mapper?

-There are other POJO mapping libraries out there such as Dozer (http://dozer.sourceforge.net/) and Apache BeanUtils (http://commons.apache.org/proper/commons-beanutils/).
-Audible provides the ability to have complete control and flexibility over the mappings without sacrificing maintainability or ease of use.
-Although it may take more work to configure and setup the mappings than competing services it allows for a much higher degree of control and modularity of the mappings.

-The main benefit of using Audible instead of writing manual conversions is that nested mapping invocation is automatically done by Audible.
-There is also a default mapper that uses reflection to map properties with the same name.
+There are other POJO mapping libraries out there such as [Dozer](http://dozer.sourceforge.net/), [Orika](https://github.com/orika-mapper/orika), and [Apache BeanUtils](http://commons.apache.org/proper/commons-beanutils/).
+One of the assumptions that these libraries assume is that the source domain contains all necessary information to convert to the target domain.
+If you need to call external services such as retrieving additional information from a database during the conversion process, you would instead have to aggregate it into the source domain before you can use the mapper library.
+Audible provides the ability to have complete control including calling additional service methods during the conversion.
+You can also define multiple case-specific mappings for a single type.
+You can also define mappings for different source domains to one target domain.
 Audible combines the flexibility of manual conversions with some of the convenience of other mapping libraries.

 |       | Audible   | Dozer   | BeanUtils   |
 |-------|:---------:|:-------:|:-----------:|